MadStu/connect-4-plus/README.md

 # Credits

 - First and foremost, the original Connect 4 game concept was invented in 1973 by Howard Wexler.
-- I used the Code Institute web template and terminal window to deploy the program.
+- I used the Code Institute web interface terminal template to deploy the program which is here: https://github.com/Code-Institute-Org/python-essentials-template
 - I initially used the check_winner function from https://github.com/justinvallely/Python-Connect-4/blob/master/connect4.py (Line 69).
 - I learned how to clear the terminal screen from this tutorial: https://www.geeksforgeeks.org/clear-screen-python/
 - I learned how to work with .csv files from this website: https://www.pythontutorial.net/python-basics/python-read-csv-file/